Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

   - Makes an `issuer` and its related `mint`, `amountMath` and `brand`.
-    Returns ` { mint, issuer, amountMath, brand }` The `mint` and `brand` are in unchangeable one-to-one relationships with the `issuer` and each other`.
+    Returns ` { mint, issuer, amountMath, brand }` The `mint` and `brand` are in unchangeable one-to-one relationships with the `issuer` and each other.
 The `amountMath` is in a many-to-one relationship with the `issuer`, `brand`, and `mint`.

     The `allegedName` is available from the `brand` to describe assets, but should not